wormhole-foundation/wormhole-connect/wormhole-connect/README.md

 # Wormhole Connect

 Integration does not get easier than this.
-We are developing an easy seamless experience that will help to bring all the functionality of the Wormhole Token Bridge right into your application.
-You will be able to customize what chains/tokens you support as well as customize the appearance.
+Wormhole Connect is an easy seamless experience that will help to bring all the functionality of the Wormhole Token Bridge right into your application.

-Bear in mind that this is still under development, but we appreciate any feedback or suggestions you can offer.

 ## Integration instructions